Local government in Wales

-Local government in Wales is primarily undertaken by the twenty-two principal councils.
+Local government in Wales is primarily undertaken by the twenty-two principal councils, who govern their respective principal area (county or county borough).
 The councils are unitary authorities, meaning they are responsible for providing local government services within their principal area, including education, social work, environmental protection, and most highway maintenance.
 The principal areas are divided into communities, most of which have an elected community council.
 The services provided by community councils vary, but they will typically maintain public spaces and facilities.
 Local councils in Wales are elected; the most recent local elections in Wales took place in 2022, and the next are due to take place in 2027.

 Governance

 Local government is generally supervised by the (devolved) Welsh Ministers, who allocate funding of the majority of local government yearly revenue and capital settlements.
 The Government of Wales Act 2006 gave the Welsh Ministers the responsibility of setting up a scheme on how they are to propose and exercise their functions for the promotion and sustainability of Welsh local government.